 Being a first time home buyer in Malaysia marks the start of a brand new chapter.
-It’s one of those big decisions in your life where you have to outweigh all of the possibilities.
+It’s one of those big decisions in your life where you have to outweigh all possibilities.

-The process of purchasing a house takes a long time and questions are bound to come up once you go through the initial stages.
+The purchasing process takes a long time and questions are bound to come up once you go through the initial stages.
 Here are some answers to the 8 questions you may have as a first time home buyer.

 1. Why are properties so expensive?

 This is the first thought that many first time home buyers who are just beginning to search for a house will have.
-Apart from the fact that property is really expensive, home buyers are attracted to the various benefits that the house has to offer at the beginning of the house search.
+Apart from the fact that property is costly, home buyers are attracted to the house’s various benefits at the beginning of the house search.

-Home buyers will be attracted to a house based on how well it is decorated, the amount of space, amenities, facilities and other benefits it can provide to the home buyer.
-The more boxes the house ticks for the customer, the higher the price of the property will be.
+Homebuyers will be attracted to a house based on how well it is decorated, the amount of space, amenities, facilities and other benefits it can provide to the home buyer.
+The more benefits the house offers, the higher the price of the property will be.

-In addition, you can also check out the affordable housing plan launched by the government to find more affordable housing.
+Besides, you can also check out the government’s affordable housing plan to find more affordable housing.

-If you are planning to buy a new project in KL, you need to take note that most of the properties that are being launched are condos.
-You have a better chance of purchasing an affordable townhouse if you’re located outside from KL.
+If you are planning to buy a new project in KL, you need to note that most of the properties that are being launched are high-rise properties.
+You have a better chance of purchasing an affordable landed property if you’re located outside from KL.

-Condos offer a variety of amenities including gym, swimming pools, security and many others, on the other hand, townhouses provide ample space (you don’t need to wait for the elevator after grocery shopping, you can just walk straight into your home which makes it a bonus!)
+High-rise properties offer a variety of amenities including gym, swimming pools, security and many others, on the other hand, landed properties provide ample space (you don’t need to wait for the elevator after grocery shopping, you can walk straight into your home which makes it a bonus!)

 If you’re wondering about the differences between a Condo and Serviced Apartment, you can read this article to learn more.

-In the home buying process, from the initial search to pick out the home of your dreams to the later stages of the buying and selling process, words that are sure to come up include:
+In the home buying process, from the initial search to pick out the home of your dreams to the later stages of the buying and selling process, you might come across with the documents below: